SamuelMaiyo/SamuelMaiyo/README.md

 - 👋 Hi, I’m @SamuelMaiyo
 - 👀 I’m interested in Software Engineering and Cloud Computing
-- 🌱 I’m currently learning Cloud DevOps in Udacity
+- 🌱 I’m currently learning Cloud DevOps at Udacity
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me; sammymaiyo12@gmail.com